mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 #### Input Variables

-Each time Grasshopper recalculates the definition, the Python component will imput the inputs of the GHPython component as global variables in the Python script.
+Each time Grasshopper recalculates the definition, the Python component will imput the inputs of the GhPython component as global variables in the Python script.
 The name of those variables will correspond to the name of each input.
 As a simple example this example:

 ![{{ site.baseurl }}/images/ghpython-input.png]({{ site.baseurl }}/images/ghpython-input.png){: .img-center width="80%"}